kintone/js-sdk/packages/rest/docs/migration-from-rest-api-client.md

 ```

 With `@kintone/rest`, the settings are not provided directly.
-If you want to use the authentication, use `undici` and set `dispatcher` in the `requestInitExt` property.
+If you want to use the client certificate authentication, use `undici` and set `dispatcher` in the `requestInitExt` property.

 ```ts
 import { Agent } from "undici";